-Machu Picchu Weather in June
+Machu Picchu in June 2026 at a Glance

-The weather in June ranges from 15 °C to 20 °C (59 °F to 68 °F) during the day.
+June arrives, and for many, the long-awaited dry season begins.
+From that moment on, the weather becomes sunny and cool, making June the preferred month for travelers who want to visit Machu Picchu.
+The temperature in Machu Picchu in june ranges from 15 °C to 20 °C (59 °F to 68 °F) during the day.
 These changes in temperatures make Machu Picchu in June the perfect time to do outdoor activities.
 However, it is vital to keep in mind that early in the morning or at night, the temperature drops considerably to approximately five °C (41 °F).
-In June, rain is no longer a problem because it is the dry season, so get ready to see bright blue skies, the sun that burns you, and mountains of imposing green.
+In June, heavy rain is no longer a problem because it is the dry season, so get ready to see bright blue skies, the sun that burns you, and mountains of imposing green.

 Now, we know that a subtropical climate brings sudden rains, so be prepared just in case you are surprised by a shower.
+It is recommended that you bring a rain poncho or windbreaker, regardless of the month.

 Why visit Machu Picchu in June?